humdrum-tools/humdrum-documentation/guide/ch01/index.md

 As with a spreadsheet, you can define or label your own types of data.
 As with a spreadsheet, the different *columns* can be set up to represent whatever type of data you like.
-The *rows* of data, however, have a fixed meaning \-- they represent successive moments in time; that is, time passes as you move down the page.
+The *rows* of data, however, have a fixed meaning &mdash; they represent successive moments in time; that is, time passes as you move down the page.

 By way of example, consider Table 1.1.
 This table shows something akin to a piano-roll.
 The diatonic pitches are labelled in columns from C4 (middle C) to C5.
 Each row represents the passage of a sixteenth duration.
 The table entries indicate whether the note is *on* or *off*.
 The table encodes an ascending scale.
-As the table stands, it\'s not clear whether each note has a duration of an eighth note or whether two successive sixteenth notes are sounded for each pitch:
+As the table stands, it's not clear whether each note has a duration of an eighth note or whether two successive sixteenth notes are sounded for each pitch: